cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 As of Ubuntu 20.04, [Ubuntu Server](https://ubuntu.com/download/server) can use an auto-installation mechanism that includes being able to retrieve the installation configuration from the internet.
 Ubuntu Server can be converted into Ubuntu Desktop by installing the `ubuntu-desktop` package.
 More information about how to create and use the autoinstall capabilities of Ubuntu Server can be found on the [Ubuntu website](https://ubuntu.com/server/docs/install/autoinstall).

 This repository will have directories for various types of installations.
-Find the URL to the **RAW** `user-config` file.
-Truncate the filename from that URL and add it to the kernel commandline of the image being installed.
+The autoinstall requires the URI of the location of the **RAW** `user-data` and `meta-data` files.
+The URL is [`raw.githubusercontent.com`](http://raw.githubusercontent.com), not [`github.com`](https://github.com).

-During the boot process of the Ubuntu Server live CD, hold the Shift key down.
+During the boot process of the Ubuntu Server Live CD, hold the Shift key down.
 A boot menu should appear.
 Press F6, and escape.
-Then add the following line to the boot configuration text:
+The kernel command line is available for editing.
+Add the following line to the boot configuration text:

-> `autoinstall ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/main/<directory_name>/`
+> `autoinstall ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/`

-Where the `<directory_name>` is in the repository and has a configuration ready.

-Each directory must include both a `user-config` and a `meta-data` file.
-The former contains most of the installation information, while the latter is generally expected to be empty.
+Where the `<install_type>` is in the repository that contains at least `user-data` and `meta-data` files.
+The former contains the installation information, while the latter is generally expected to be empty.
+It is required that `meta-data` be present in the directory even if empty.

-The hostname will need to be updated when the system is ready to run.
+Currently, the `hostname` will need to be updated when the system is ready to run.

+### Intallations Types

+There are three types of installations provided by this repository in this branch which is directed at Ubuntu Server 20.04 Focal Fossa and ROS Noetic Ninjemys.
+The naming is based on naming on the ROS installation packages.
+All three, however, include the installation of GIT.
+All installations all prevent root from being able to remotely login and have `sshd` activated.

+The installation names are based on the ROS installation meta-packages defined in [REP 150](https://ros.org/reps/rep-0150.html).

+#### `ros-noetic-desktop-full`

+This installation is intended for desktop computers with graphics.
+Ubuntu Server is a minimal, non GUI installation.
+This installation adds the `ubunut-desktop` meta-package that functionally makes the installation the same as Ubuntu Desktop.
+The ROS `ros-noetic-desktop-full` meta-package is installed.

+Snap is used to install the VS Code IDE.

+#### `ros-noetic-perception`

+The `ros-noetic-perception` installation meta-package is a "capability variant" ROS installation.
+ROS discourages to have graphics dependencies.
+It does have image manipulation packages, but no graphical outputs.
+It is intended for computers that are installed on robots that are not expected to have GUI and typically run "headless."

+#### `ros-noetic-robot`

+The `ros-noetic-robot` installation meta-package is prohibited from including graphics dependencies.
+It is intended for lower-level, embedded computers installed on robots.

+## Information on `autoinstall` using `cloud-config`

+The `autoinstall` protocol is based on the `cloud-config` system.
+There are three possible files that are used by `cloud-config` to automate the installation process.
+Ubuntu provides  [documentation](https://ubuntu.com/server/docs/install/autoinstall-reference) for `autoinstall` for Ubuntu Server (beginning with 20.04) is available .
+There is also [documentation](https://cloudinit.readthedocs.io/en/latest/) that provides higher level information for `cloud-config`.

 ### `user-data`

 This is the file that contains the most of the auto-installation information at this time.
 It is a YAML file.
-Use the [Ubuntu reference](https://ubuntu.com/server/docs/install/autoinstall-reference) to understand the structure of the file.
+Use the [Ubuntu reference](https://ubuntu.com/server/docs/install/autoinstall-reference) to understand the structure of the file as it is used for installing Ubuntu (Server 20.04 and newer?).

-The most basic file contains "identity" the hostname of the computer, the real name of the user, username, and the password "crypted".
-The basic command to get a crypted password is:
+The most basic file contains the `identity` tag that sets the hostname of the computer, the real name of the user, username, and the password "crypted".
+OpenSSL (`openssl`) can be used to generate a "crypted" password that can be used by the `passwd` file.
+This method of providing a password is secure since it is impossible to reconstruct a password from its HASH value.
+There are several cryptographic hash algorithms that can be used.
+The algorithm is indicated by the number in the second position of the resulting HASH.
+View the man page for OpenSSL to learn about the available algorithms and how they are used.
+The SHA512 algorithm is indicated by the `-6` element.

-> ```printf 'ubuntu' | openssl passwd -6 -stdin```
+> `openssl passwd -6 -salt 'FhcddHFVZ7ABA4Gi' ubuntu`

+This command should result in the HASH shown below.

 > `$6$FhcddHFVZ7ABA4Gi$XOmu9O8SDaBexz6Zw0FCjeZJbwPP.OTK7TTZp8G/BydFXvlpHQxuuMHPzZ3IGgt3u5n73a1EkysSCendbXCDG1`

-The `printf` element ensures that no extra bytes are included in the password being crypted.
-This command is randomly salted, so the it highly unlikely that this will be the string returnw when run again.

-It is possible to add a specific salt so that the output can be verified to be returning what it should.
-To reproduce the crypted password shown here add the following as the salt: `FhcddHFVZ7ABA4Gi`.
-(The salt is between the `$6$` and the next `$`.)
+The salt added to the command allows the output to be repeatable.
+(The salt algorithm is identified by the `6` and the salt is shown between the second and third `$`.)
+It is better to allow `openssl` to generate random salt each time it runs.

+It has also become a standard procedure to not include the password on the command line as it can be viewed by any user through the process list.
+There are various ways to keep improve the security of entering the password.
+One way is to take the password on the STDIN.
+This is shown below.

-> ```printf 'ubuntu' | openssl passwd -6 -salt 'FhcddHFVZ7ABA4Gi' -stdin```
+> `openssl passwd -6 -stdin <<< ubuntu`

-The output should now be the same as above.
-It is best practice to allow the salt to be generated randomly (or at least not use the same salt repeatedly).
+The above command can be used to generate the cryptographic HASH of a password that can be included in a publicly available document.
+The password cannot be determined from the HASH.
+In this way, the username and password information in the automated installation script with minimal security compromise.

+The password(s) in this repository is not `ubuntu` and should not ever appear in the repository.

+The `user-data` file also adds the ROS repository to `apt` to allow it to be installed locally.
+It also configures `sshd` and adds the running of the ROS `setup.bash` to the `/etc/bash.bashrc` so any and all users will be automatically configured for using ROS.

 ### `meta-data`

-This file is emtpy at this time.
+This file is empty at this time.
 It must be present in the system, however, in order for the automated installation to work.
 It can be and is empty.

 ### `vendor-data`

 This is also a file that is requested during the boot process.
-It may not need to be present.
+Unlike `user-data` and `meta-data` its absence will not cause an error.
 If present, it can be be empty.